Severe Shock to British Fishers

 Scientists suggest that a temporary halt in fishing activities could allow marine life numbers to recover.
 This pause provides an opportunity for fish populations to replenish and ecosystems to regain their balance.
 While the circumstances surrounding the pause are challenging, the potential positive environmental outcomes cannot be overlooked.
 It is a reminder of the interconnectedness between human activities and the well-being of marine ecosystems.

 Barrie Deas, the chief executive of the National Federation of Fishermen’s Organisations, acknowledges the severity of the situation and the impact on specific markets such as UK crab exports to China.
 He emphasizes that although the potential domestic availability of prime seafood may not fully substitute for the loss in exports, it presents an opportunity for consumers to explore and enjoy these premium products at more accessible prices.

-The coronavirus outbreak has hit British fishers with a “very severe shock” as demand from export markets and the domestic restaurant trade has dried up.
+The coronavirus outbreak has had a significant negative impact on British fishers, leading to a decline in demand from export markets and the domestic restaurant trade.